TomBeckett/tombeckett.github.io/content/posts/skip-source-read-comments.md

 ## Why it happens

-I believe this all happens because both in source and in comments, people want to be noticed and heard.
-Even if what they are saying is the same as before.
+I believe this all happens because both in source and in comments, people want to be noticed and heard, regardless of what originality.

-It's like a weird internet nostalgia ritual *you say x, I say y back* and I don't think it's inherently harmful as long as we acknowledge what's happening.
+It's almost a weird internet nostalgia ritual - *you say x, I say y back*.
+I don't think it's inherently harmful as long as we acknowledge what's happening.

-You *might* learn something great in a comments section, but often you wasted some time in your day. it's internet comfort food and thats okay.
+You *might* learn something great in a comments section, but often you wasted some time in your day.
+It's internet comfort food and thats okay.
 So lets stop pretending it's all Shakespeare.